kontent-ai/java-packages/README.md

 </dependency>
 ```

-## Prerequisites

-To retrieve content from a Kentico Cloud project via the Delivery API, you first need to activate the API for the project.
-See our documentation on how you can [activate the Delivery API](https://developer.kenticocloud.com/docs/using-delivery-api#section-enabling-the-delivery-api-for-your-projects).

 ## Using the DeliveryClient

 The `DeliveryClient` class is the main class of the SDK.
 Using this class, you can retrieve content from your Kentico Cloud projects.

-To create an instance of the class, you need to provide a [project ID](https://developer.kenticocloud.com/docs/using-delivery-api#section-getting-project-id).
+To create an instance of the class, you need to provide a [project ID](https://developer.kenticocloud.com/v1/docs/getting-content#section-getting-content-items).

 ```java
 // Initializes an instance of the DeliveryClient client